Human Rights and Endeavours for its Protection in India

 Supreme Court is the guardian of fundamental rights in India.
 And it is the duty of the Supreme Court to Protect the Human Rights of the citizens of India Nationally as well as internationally.

-The people of India can directly approach the Supreme Court and High Court under Articles 32 and 226 of Indian Constitution respectively.
+The people of India can directly approach the Supreme Court and High Court under Articles 32 and 226 of the Indian Constitution respectively.
 The only exception to this Right is National Emergency under Article 32(4).

 In the Indian Constitution, the Fundamental Rights under its part three are the basic structure of it and can’t be amended.

-Judiciary is an independent body in India so it is free from the interference of Government in it.
+Judiciary is an independent body in India so it is free from the interference of the Government in it.
 And Rights Such as Article 32 makes the Supreme Court the protector of Human Rights.